000hcl/tictactoe/documentation/weekly_reports/week4.md

 ## How has the project progressed?

 I believe I'm close to finishing the game itself, however the tests are still undone and the documentation needs updating.
+Sometimes the AI does strange decisions which I have to look into later.

 ## What did I learn?